Cesspit | Cesspool Supply | Information

 WTE are specialist Cesspit ( Cesspool ) suppliers.
-We install cesspits, cesspools, septic tanks and sewage treatment plant throughout the UK.
+We manufacture cesspits, cesspools, septic tanks and sewage plants.

 A Cesspit ( cesspool ) is purely a holding tank without an outlet.
-There is no intent to treat or discharge the sewage and the cesspit function is simply to collect waste and store it.
+There is no intent to treat or discharge the sewage and the cesspit is simply a holding tank to collect waste and store it.
+A cesspit and a cesspool are the same thing.
+A cesspit is not a septic tank as it does not have an outlet for the liquid part of the waste to drain away.
+If you have a drainfield or soakaway, you have a septic tank problem, not a cesspit problem

-Many people confuse a cesspool and a cesspit with a septic tank.
+Many people confuse a cesspool and a cesspit with a septic tankcesspool image

 A Cesspool is illegal in Scotland.

-A Cess pit acts as a temporary solution for locations without mains drainage where the discharge of treated effluent is not permissible due to unsuitable ground conditions, or where infrequent use such as for a holiday home would prevent the use of a septic tank or MOST packaged sewage treatment plants.
+A cesspit acts as a temporary solution for locations without mains drainage where the discharge of treated effluent is not permissible due to unsuitable ground conditions (ruling out a septic tank) and lack of a ditch, stream or surface water drain, (ruling out a sewage treatment plant), or where infrequent use, (for example, a rural church) would not prove too costly for the tankerage costs.

-They must be installed, however, on campsites to receive chemical toilet waste which would kill a septic tank or sewage treatment plant.
+Cesspits must be installed as a holding tank, on campsites, to receive chemical toilet waste which would kill a septic tank or sewage treatment plant.

 Standard sizes range from 18,000 litres to 84,000 litres, however larger tanks, up to 220,000 litres are available.
 Please ask for further details.